 - Students are permitted to apply up to two classes with a grade of “C” toward their degree

-- Up to two AAP (Advanced Academic Programs) or EP (Engineering for Professionals) courses can be taken and counted to receive a master’s degree as long as there is sufficient rigor as deemed by the adviser.
+- AAP (Advanced Academic Programs) or EP (Engineering for Professionals) courses can be taken and counted to receive a master’s degree as long as there is sufficient rigor as deemed by the adviser.
 Students must have written consent from adviser (an email will suffice) prior to signing up for the course

 - WSE strongly discourages Master's students from using 300-level courses to count towards the required number of Master's graduation credits.
 Exceptions to this rule should be reviewed on a case-by-case basis by the department.
 No more than two 300-level courses can be used to count towards the 30 Master's-level credits required for graduation.
 Advisers must provide an email:

 - Indicating the 300 course has been reviewed and deemed to have acceptable rigor, and